tetsuo/tetsuo.github.io/articles/flixbox.md

 const results = lit('results').then(query(SearchQuery))
 ```

-## Concurrency
+# Concurrency

-If you have ever stumbled upon the programming language book shelf in a library, you may have noticed many of these books are structured in the same format.
+Almost every general purpose language deals with concurrency in a different way.
+Some, simply with mutexes, some use the actor model, atomic pointers, event emitters, greenlets, observable streams, go channels...

-In the first 9 or 10 chapters, they explain the fundamentals.
-It starts with some background and motivation, then it first teaches you data types, then operators, how to write expressions in this language, control structures like for loops, then you learn functions and it shows you some examples of how to implement a linked list or something.
-Between chapters 10 and 13 there is some nonsense, and finally there is Chapter 14: Concurrency.
+If you ever stumbled across the programming language book shelf in a library, you might have noticed many of these books are explaining the same thing, just in a different syntax.
+This is until the last chapter: Concurrency.

 This is actually the chapter that most people skip, also the most fun part of the book, since every language deals with concurrency in a different way.
 Some of them deal with it simply with mutexes, some use the actor model, atomic pointers, event emitters, greenlets, observable streams, gochannels...
 The list goes on.

 The irony is that many of these languages that provide _first-class_ support for concurrency are not even widely used in reactive domains where concurrency needs to be tackled the most, such as graphical user interface development.

-The one programming language that needs to have the most powerful concurrency support, namely  JavaScript, provides [promises](https://avaq.medium.com/broken-promises-2ae92780f33), [callbacks](https://www.geeksforgeeks.org/what-is-callback-hell-in-node-js/) and [async/await](https://www.youtube.com/watch?v=ITogH7lJTyE).
+The one programming language that needs to have the most powerful concurrency support, namely  JavaScript, provides [promises](https://avaq.medium.com/broken-promises-2ae92780f33), [callbacks](https://www.geeksforgeeks.org/what-is-callback-hell-in-node-js/) and [async/await](https://www.youtube.com/watch?v=ITogH7lJTyE) as its building blocks.

-The weak concurrency support in JS is also the reason why we're seeing a new ground-breaking UI framework idea popping up every now and then.
-But if you think development with [MobX](https://mobx.js.org/) is magic, then you have to understand that callbacks are no different.
+The weak concurrency support in JS is the reason why we're seeing a new ground-breaking framework idea popping up every now and then.
+But, if you think development with [MobX](https://mobx.js.org/) is magic, then you have to understand that callbacks are no different.
+Actually MobX could be much safer if you don't execute stupid side effects.

-### Enter Elm
+## Enter Elm

 [Elm](https://elm-lang.org/) is a programming language designed specifically for programming GUIs, and [elm-ts](https://github.com/gcanti/elm-ts) is the fp-ts adaptation of the [Elm architecture](https://guide.elm-lang.org/architecture/) implemented using [RxJS](https://rxjs.dev/).
 It is worth noting that elm-ts works like Elm only on the surface, otherwise internally they are totally different.
 Also, the Elm language uses the Hindley Milner type system [which is quite different](https://dev.to/lucamug/typescript-and-elm-3g38) from TypeScript's own type system.

 There is an entire literature about [Functional Reactive Programming](https://en.wikipedia.org/wiki/Functional_reactive_programming) (FRP) and [the Elm paper](https://elm-lang.org/assets/papers/concurrent-frp.pdf) by [Evan Czaplicki](https://github.com/evancz) is a good start if you want to dig in deeper.
 For those interested, I would also recommend taking a look at [purescript-behaviors](https://github.com/paf31/purescript-behaviors) by [Phil Freeman](https://functorial.com/) which implements [push-pull FRP](http://conal.net/papers/push-pull-frp/) in PureScript and has been ported to fp-ts too by Giulio Canti, under the name [behaviors-ts](https://github.com/gcanti/behaviors-ts).

-If you have previously worked with Redux, [Elm is very similar](https://redux.js.org/understanding/history-and-design/prior-art).
+[Elm is very similar to Redux](https://redux.js.org/understanding/history-and-design/prior-art).
 The terms, Message and the Update function in Elm are analogous to Action and Reducer in Redux.

-Basically, you provide an initial state to it, a [pure](https://en.wikipedia.org/wiki/Pure_function) _view_ function for drawing visual elements (based on the current state), and a pure _update_ function which becomes responsible for transforming the application state when something happens.
+Basically, you provide an initial state to it, a pure _view_ function for drawing visual elements (based on the current state), and a pure _update_ function which becomes responsible for transforming the application state when something happens.

 The Flixbox UI defines the following messages.
 These are the only side-effects that can occur while you are browsing the app.